 Home Office Updates Right to Work Check Guidance

 The Home Office just updated its guidance on Coronavirus (COVID-19): the right to work check last week.
-It confirms that the temporary adjustments made on 30 March 2020 catering for COVID distance working arrangements end on 16 May 2021.
-From 17 May 2021, employers must either check their employees’ original documents or check employees’ right to work status online.
+It confirms that the temporary adjustments made on 30 March 2020 catering for COVID distance working arrangements end on 20 June 2021.
+From then employers must either check their employees’ original documents or check employees’ right to work status online.

 It is important for all employers, especially Home Office registered sponsors to follow guidance on the right to work checks.
 They must comply with the law.
 Under section 15 of the Immigration, Asylum and Nationality Act, an employer could have liability for a civil penalty.
 This applies if they employ someone without the right to carry out the work in question in the UK.
 It is the employer’s duty to prevent illegal working in the UK by those subject to immigration control.
 Failing to do so means a financial penalty and, in some cases, prosecution.